HISTORY OF FLIGHT Use your browsers 'back' function to return to synopsisReturn to Query Page

 According to emergency response personnel, the pilot had departed Pendleton and radioed to the air traffic control tower controller that one of the airplane's fuel caps was not secured.
 The pilot was returning to the airport when the airplane impacted terrain short of runway 16.

 The pilot stated that the airplane had been refueled prior to the flight.
 It was a warm day with the tank full of fuel and the heat resulted in fuel draining from the vent.
-The pilot opened the fuel cap to aid in removing excess fuel from the tank by using the drain.
+The pilot loosened the fuel cap to aid in ridding the tank of the excess fuel.
 Upon departure, the left wing fuel cap departed from the fuel tank.
 As the pilot returned to land, he did not maintain an appropriate glide path during final approach and the airplane collided with terrain on the approach end of runway 16.
 The pilot indicated there were no mechanical malfunctions or failures during the flight, and the engine continued to operate until impact with the terrain.

 Post accident examination of the airplane revealed that the pilot's shoulder harness separated during the accident sequence resulting in serious injuries.
 The shoulder harness was dated September of 1980 and was installed when the airplane was manufactured.

 The pilot's shoulder harness and lap belt were examined by a metallurgist from the NTSB Materials Laboratory.
 The separation point on the shoulder harness belt showed that some filaments contained mushroomed ends, consistent with a relatively high loading rate.
 Under such conditions, the loading of the filament produces heat which softens the filament and causes it to fracture.
 The shoulder harness was also examined using a Fourier Transform Infrared (FTIR) spectrometer.
 The test was indicative of negligible photodegradation of the webbing.